You want to become a food truck owner and you fancy yourself a chef; but you’re not quite sure what to look for in a food truck.

 The size of the truck depends on how big of a business you’re wanting to operate.
 It might also come down to how much money you’re willing to spend.
 You might go as small as a food cart or as big as a food trailer.
 Or you might just go with a food truck, which is still a big vehicle to drive and operate.

 What are you trying to achieve with your food truck business?
-How big of an operation do you want to run?
+What size of an operation do you want to run?
 How many employees do you want working at one time?
 How big of a kitchen do you need to make your food truck dream come true?

 Those are just some of the questions you will have to ask yourself when deciding on how big of a food truck you will buy.